Jump Ahead To:

 Just like when tipping at a restaurant, there’s not a perfect rule.
 However, we like Consumer Report’s advice in their tipping guide.
 They recommend 5-to-10 percent of the total cost or $10 to $20 per person.

+Many movers will charge you per mile, this can greatly affect the cost of moving cross country.
+It is important to get a clear rate per mile and calculate the drive yourself to get a good estimate of this cost.
 We should also note there are a number of ways to increase or decrease the cost of your move.
 So although we’ve provided ranges for the types of moves listed above, understand that some factors can cause your move to fall outside of this range.

 Ready to book your move?
 Receive your free estimate.

 How Much Does it Cost to Move by Myself?